svbuh/lal-2-architecture-modulith/README.md

 ### Configuration

 The application can be configured using the `application.properties` file located in the `src/main/resources` directory of each module.
-Here is an example configuration for the H2 database:
+Here is an example configuration for the Harry Potter API:

 ```properties
 server.port=8081